 If you can only take a few hours of your teen’s music of choice.
 Or if you just want to sleep when it isn’t your turn to drive, headphones are a must!

-I took two sets of headphones on the road trip, the XM4s, which were great for falling asleep on the road, and my earbuds, which I used to do yoga at the campgrounds.
+I usually pack two sets of headphones on the road trip, the XM4s, which I use for mostly noise canceling, and my earbuds, which I used to do yoga at campgrounds or hotels while the family rests.
+I did use to have fancier earbuds, but after leaving two pairs of very expensive earbuds in two different hotel rooms, I stick with a more affordable brand.
 Either type works for a quiet moment!

 Having comfortable, yet durable, pillows and blankets are very important if you want your teen to sleep on the road.
 The more time the spend sleeping, the less time they are asking those dreaded four words, Are we there yet?

-Although traveling with books can be cumbersome, especially on flights as hard copies of books can take up precious space on a carry on.
+Traveling with books can be cumbersome, especially on flights as hard copies of books can take up precious space on a carry-on.
 However, it is nice to have something to read in case of travel delays.
 And the best thing about books is, you don’t have to charge them!

-That said, we always travel with books.
-Given that this was a road trip, and we were not limited by the amount of books that we could bring in the car, Buddy packed four books to read on the trip.
-All of which he finished.
+That said, we always travel with at least one book.
+On our road trip to South Dakota, we were not limited by the amount of books that we could bring in the car.
+Buddy packed four books to read on the trip.
+All of which he finished on the road.
 Some of these books he packed were on his school’s recommended summer reading list and they were:

 - The Hunger Games